rbtylee/tutorial-jsonc/tutorial/Intro.md

 > - A collection of name/value pairs.
 In various languages, this is realized as an object, record, struct, dictionary, hash table, keyed list, or associative array.
 > - An ordered list of values.
 In most languages, this is realized as an array, vector, list, or sequence.

 In this tutorial, we are going to take a meandering path thru learning the [json-c](https://github.com/json-c/json-c) API.
 We will use functions as needed and perhaps not always do things the 'proper' way at first or at all.
 We will start playing with the code to get just a general sense of it, and then gradually learn more as time goes on.
 We'll try to keep the examples applicable to real-world problems and not just be toy snippets.
 It will be assumed you already know C well enough to get by and are comfortable compiling, linking, and running code.
+All of needed JSON files and program source code discussed in this tutorial can be found in the [tutorial's github repo](https://github.com/rbtylee/tutorial-jsonc).

 If you are unfamiliar with JSON, it may be clearer to consider an actual example.
-The JSON example below (taken from Wikipedia) is a possible representation of a person:
+The [JSON example below](https://github.com/rbtylee/tutorial-jsonc/blob/master/src/contact.json) (taken from Wikipedia) is a possible representation of a person:

 ```
 {